Use the back button to select a different record.

 Death Year : 1922

 Charles D. Young, born in Mayslick, KY, was the third African American graduate of West Point, the first African American military attaché to a foreign state, and the highest ranking African American officer at the beginning of World War I. He was a child when his parents, Gabriel and Arminta Young, former slaves, moved the family to Huntington, Ohio [source: 1870 U.S. Federal Census].
 All family members were born in Kentucky.
-By 1880, the family lived in Ripley, OH, both Gabriel and Charles Young were employed as draymen [source: 1880 U.S. Federal Census].
-Charles Young graduated from a white high school and he taught at a colored school in Ripley [source: Arlington National Cemetery Website].
+By 1880, the family lived in Ripley, OH.
+Both Gabriel and Charles Young were employed as draymen [source: 1880 U.S. Federal Census].
+Charles Young graduated from a white high school and taught at a colored school in Ripley [source: Arlington National Cemetery website].
 He entered the military academy in 1883, and after graduation, served in the Army for 28 years.
-Charles Young, a soldier, and his mother are listed in the 1900 U.S. Federal Census, they lived in Xenia, OH, and his mother was a widow.
-Charles D. Young died on detail in Liberia, Africa, and was buried at Arlington National Cemetery.
-He was the husband of Ada R. M. Young and the couple had a son and a daughter, the family lived at Fort D. A. Russell in Laramie, Wyoming in 1910 [source: U.S. Federal Census].
-For more see The Early Life of Colonel Charles Young: 1864-1889, by R. E. Greene; and Charles D. Young in the Kentucky Encyclopedia 2000.
+Charles Young, a soldier, and his mother are listed in the 1900 U.S. Federal Census, when they lived in Xenia, OH; his mother was a widow.
+Charles D. Young died on detail in Liberia, Africa, and is buried at Arlington National Cemetery, where he was eulogized by W.E.B.
+DuBois.
+He was the husband of Ada R. M. Young, with whom he had a son and a daughter; the family lived at Fort D. A. Russell in Laramie, Wyoming in 1910 [source: U.S. Federal Census].
+For more see The Early Life of Colonel Charles Young: 1864-1889, by R. E. Greene; Charles D. Young in the Kentucky Encyclopedia 2000, and the Lexington Herald-Leader, November 14, 2010, pp. B1 & B3.

 Subjects: Education and Educators, Liberia, Liberian Presidents & Diplomats, Migration North, Military & Veterans